 - Lord Byron, Don Juan

-In a side note to the poem, Lord Byron recalls crossing the bridge in his childhood with his mother, and being both reluctant and delighted to cross, as he knew the legend, which (in his own words) goes:
+In a side note to the poem, Lord Byron recalls crossing the bridge in his childhood with his friend, and being both reluctant and delighted to cross, as he knew the legend, which (in his own words) goes:

 “Brig o’ Balgownie, black’s yer wa’;